mariabohorquez/jekyll-now/_posts/2018-04-25-GSoC-Accepted.md

   I should also use this time to look for the best tutorials to do first so my work on the second month is more planned.
 This will be done by contacting members of Robocomp and asking about projects they have done.

   **Note:** Migrating Robocomp to Ice 3.7 could be beneficial.
-I need to speak about it with my mentor and Pablo Bustos to see how practical would it really be.
+I need to speak about it with my mentor and Pablo Bustos to see how practical it would be.